ihgazni2/dlixhict-didactic/ReadMeDetailed/CrtableReadMe/crtable.md

 values are a subset of attribs,
 keys have no intersection with values,
 attribs consist of keys and values:
->>namekeys: color,language
+>>keynames: color,language
-each namekey must be string
+each keyname must be string
-indexkeys:1,2
+keyindexes:1,2
-each indexkey must be int
+each keyindex must be int
-namevalues: size,expire
+valunames: size,expire
-each namevalue must be string
+each valuename must be string
-indexvalues:0,3
+valueindexes:0,3
-each indexvalue must be int
+each valueindex must be int
 keys\_crossref\_dict: kcd

 		{